Last Updated on

 And yes, I have consumed THC plenty of times in legal states, so I know the difference in CBD-relaxation vs. THC-high/relaxation.

-Q: What’s the CBD oil dosage for bodybuilders?
+Q: What’s the CBD oil dosage for bodybuilders/athletes?

 A: 20mg for an average sized man seems to be the general consensus from users.
 When trying something new it is always good to start low/slow and increase things slowly from your starting point.
 At 195lbs I like the feeling I get at 30mg/dose, up to twice daily.

-Q: Should I take CBD before or after my workout?
+Q: Should I take CBD pre or post workout?

 A: It relaxes you and totally wipes out that “want to kill things and move heavy shit” kind of rage that you need to make gains in the gym, so I would definitely say take your CBD AFTER your workout, and gain before bed if you want.